bbilly1/aqi_monitor/README.md

 The webserver is a simple VPS, provisioned with docker-compose.yml.

 ## aqi_monitor
 *aqi_monitor.ino* is the arduino script running on the **nodeMCU ESP8266** microcontroller.
 The microcontroller posts data to the flask backend on a regular interval.
+This is a legacy option, not in use any more now due to it's limitations.

+## aqi_monitor_py
+Rewritten sensor script in Python, runs on a raspberry pi instead.

 Connected to that is:
 * SDS011: pm2.5 and pm10 sensor from Nova Fitness.
 * BME280: Pressure Humidity Temperature Sensor Module.